Skip to content

 # Who depends on rails?

-rubygems -rdeps -gem rails -limit 20
+rubygems rdeps rails --limit 20

 bash

-# Fast lookups via Ruby China mirror, with caching
+# Fast lookups via Ruby China mirror, with caching and retry

 Scripting: check a gem exists